nomike/nomikes_python_challenges/chapters/3/3.0/index.md

 Due to the indentation, there is no need for those curly braces, so there is less code to write.
 And those braces very often cause headaches because you can't just figure out where in the code you forgot to put close a block, if the compiler is even nice enough to tell you.
 Sometimes your program just behaves weirdly.

-In python it doesn't matter whether you use soace or tab characters for the indentation, or how many of those you use, as long as you are consistent.
+In python it doesn't matter whether you use space or tab characters for the indentation, or how many of those you use, as long as you are consistent.

 This will throw an error: